mantas-done/laravel-sparkles/readme.md

 ## Contributing

 I decided to share my helpers when I saw that similar concepts got implemented in Laravel, like **artisan fresh** and **now()**.
 I believe that other developers have their own gems hidden in their code.
-If you would like to share one of them, please create a pull request.
+If you would like to share one of them, please create a pull request to **master** branch.